Court gave shock to opposition: PM Modi on Supreme Court observation over plea | Law-Order

 The main mantra of dynasty and dynastic politics is control of all, he opined.

-The dynasts want to keep their control over every system and do not like it at all that someone challenges their control, he said.
+The dynasts want to keep their control over every system and does not like it at all that someone challenges their control, he said.

-Giving the example of the Direct Benefit Transfer (DBT) system promoted by his government and the promotion of digital payments across the country, the Prime Minister said the dynastic forces did not give up their control of the system earlier.
+Giving the example of the Direct Benefit Transfer (DBT) system promoted by his government and the promotion of digital payments across the country, the Prime Minister said the dynastic forces did not to give up their control on the system earlier.

 The dynasts want to keep control of which beneficiary would get what benefit and this had three meanings.